DanielAlvarez2/mern-olea/README.md

 add long allergy descriptions to schema and forms and display
 observe react effect to explain
 check to see what happens when uploading an image file without changing format from binary to base 64
-look into uploading 2 files at once by mistake?

 *******************************************
 SALES PITCH